202nd Rifle Division (Soviet Union): Battle of Demyansk

 The German attempt to relieve the pocket, Operation Brückenschlag, began on March 21 but the linkup with the besieged grouping was not achieved until April 21.
-The so-called "Ramushevo corridor" was less than 4km wide and often under Soviet artillery fire so II Corps was still heavily dependent on air supply.
+The so-called "Ramushevo corridor" was less than 4 km wide and often under Soviet artillery fire so II Corps was still heavily dependent on air supply.
 During April the 202nd returned to 11th Army.
 From May to October Northwestern Front made several attempts to sever the corridor.
 German engineers turned the area into a fortified zone, complete with deep barbed wire obstacles and extensive minefields.
 11th Army was on the north side of the corridor while 1st Shock Army held the south side; 34th and 53rd Armies covered the remainder of the salient.

 The 202nd took part in the offensive that began on July 17.
 It formed a shock group with the 370th Rifle Division with the objective of Vasilevshchina on the north side of the corridor.
 Northwestern Front now had much more artillery, tank and air support than it had had during the winter battles.
-Facing them was Jäger Regiment 38 of the recently-arrived 8th Jäger Division.
+Facing them was Jäger Regiment 38 of the recently arrived 8th Jäger Division.
 The attack began with a 90-minute artillery preparation before the two divisions began their advance at 1530 hours.
 The artillery and air support had been effective, and although tanks and infantry were lost in German minefields, the village was soon in Soviet hands, and a further advance to Loznitsy would cut the corridor.
 However, 8th Jäger ordered its 38th Regiment to counterattack immediately, and this was remarkably successful, recovering the village and throwing the Red Army forces back in disarray.
 The contest for the village continued for another six days and both sides suffered serious losses, including 59 knocked-out Soviet tanks.
 The 202nd would not be combat-effective again for several months.